If you’ve passed the assessment

 Using CBT to help you to cope with failing the assessment

 For many trainees, not passing the assessment can be emotionally tough.
-However, in many stressful situations we have the power to take control of how we emotionally respond.
-For many trainees, reframing thoughts around their assessment results can make a big difference.
-Using cognitive behaviour therapy (CBT) techniques can be very useful in helping to change irrational, negative, or faulty thoughts and thinking patterns.
+However, in many stressful situations we have the power to take control of how we emotionally respond by reframing our thoughts.
+Using cognitive behaviour therapy (CBT) techniques can be very useful in helping to change irrational, negative, or faulty thoughts and thinking patterns around assessment results.

 Preparing for a re-sit